Commodity Supplemental Food Program (CSFP)

 Types of Clients Who May Receive CSFP

-The CSFP is designed to improve the diets and health of the following kinds of low‑income persons:
+The CSFP is designed to improve the diets and health of low income persons at least sixty years of age.

 The Food Packages